solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

 forge script mocks/MockTimelockProposal.sol:MockTimelockProposal --fork-url mainnet
 ```

-It's crucial to ensure all required address is correctly listed in the Addresses.json file.
+All required addresses should be in the Addresses.json file.
 If these don't align, the script execution will fail.

 The script will output the following: